Email FacebookTwitterMenu burgerClose thin

 If this pattern continues with investors sinking more money into call potions, that can force institutional investors to buy more shares of the stock.
 This is a necessary step for hedging against the short position they now find themselves in.

 The gamma squeeze happens when the underlying stock’s price begins to go up very quickly within a short period of time.
 As more money flows into call options from investors, that forces more buying activity which can lead to higher stock prices.
-Investors who purchased call options and sell when stock prices are high can reap sizable profits but the institutional investors who had to cover their short positions might see significant losses.
+Investors who purchase call options and sell when stock prices are high can reap sizable profits but the institutional investors who had to cover their short positions might see significant losses.

 What Causes a Gamma Squeeze?